QM/EFP calculations using BioEFP and FlexEFP

 A daunting task of splitting the protein into EFP fragments is accomplished by script make_AAs.py.
 A sample execution is:

-Output: * GAMESS MAKEFP input files for all amino acids and other residues
+• GAMESS MAKEFP input files for all amino acid and other residues in the EFP region

 Note

-GAMESS MAKEFP input file parameters might be adjusted in make_AAs.py
+GAMESS MAKEFP input file parameters (basis set, memory, etc.) can be adjusted directly in make_AAs.py.

-Non-standard amino acids are named with full residue names given in the g96 structure file (i.e., bcl_360_5667.inp for the BCL with residue number 360).
-Non amino acids fragments are created with no capping hydrogens by default.
+Non-standard residues and cofactors are named using the full residue name from the .g96 file (e.g., bcl_360_5667_50000_wt.inp for BCL with residue number 360).
+Non-amino acid fragments are created without capping hydrogens by default.

 QM-EFP boundary fragments